Ohio River Bridges Project: Lewis and Clark Bridge

-The result of many community discussions for over 30 years, the Lewis and Clark Bridge (known as the East End Bridge from its conception until completion of construction) is part of a new 6.5 mile (10.5 km) highway that connects the formerly disjointed sections of I-265 in Indiana and Kentucky.
+The result of many community discussions for over 30 years, the Lewis and Clark Bridge (known as the East End Bridge from its conception until completion of construction) is part of a new 6.5 mi highway that connects the formerly disjointed sections of I-265 in Indiana and Kentucky.
 With the new section complete, I-265 forms a 3/4 beltway around the Louisville metropolitan area.

 Design A-15 was chosen over six alternatives for the I-265 connection, which includes the Lewis and Clark Bridge.
 A tunnel for the new highway was constructed under the historic Drumanard Estate in Kentucky because the property is listed on the National Register of Historic Places.
 The interstate reappears from the tunnel near the Shadow Wood subdivision before crossing Transylvania Beach and the Ohio River.
 The highway passes north of Utica, Indiana, near the old Indiana Army Ammunition Plant.
 Construction of an exploratory tunnel under the historic east end property was to begin in summer 2007, but bids were 39% more than the state had expected.
 Construction of the exploratory tunnel finally started in April 2011.

 The design is the result of the $22.1 million, four-year Ohio River Bridges Study, which found that solving the region's traffic congestion would require the construction of two new bridges across the Ohio River and reconstruction of the Kennedy Interchange in downtown Louisville.

 Limited land acquisition began in 2004, with the number of homes taken by eminent domain expected to be higher because of development occurring in the route path.
 109 residences, most in Clark County, Indiana were displaced, the majority of which were constructed in the year before the route for the I-265 extension was finalized.
 Half of the Shadow Wood subdivision and two condominium buildings at Harbor of Harrods Creek in Jefferson County, Kentucky, were razed.

-The only new interchange along the 6.5-mile (10.5 km) eastern route is in Indiana at Salem Road.
+The only new interchange along the 6.5 mi eastern route is in Indiana at Salem Road.
 That full interchange provides access to the Clark Maritime Center and the old Indiana Army Ammunition Plant, a 10000 acre site that has been undergoing redevelopment as the River Ridge Commerce Center.